 Fill the fine crack with the Portland cement grout on your trowel.
 Use the trowel handle tip to pack the cement grout fully into any holes.
 Press the cement grout into the crack and over the edges of the crack.
 Smooth down the grout with the flat side of your trowel.

-Allow the cement grout patch to dry for 2 to 3 hours.
+Allow the cement grout patch to dry for two to three hours.
 Cover the repaired spot with a large plastic sheet, taped down with duct tape.
-Each day for 5 days, dampen the repaired spot with just a little water and cover it over again.
+Each day for five days, dampen the repaired spot with just a little water and cover it over again.
 Apply a silane-based sealant to the repaired spot and a few inches beyond it all around, with a synthetic bristle paint brush.